How to Make a Timeline in PowerPoint (A Template is Inside)

 - Then go to the INSERT tab and click on SmartArt.

 - Select Process on the left and pick the design of the timeline you like in the central pane.
 Then click OK.

-Familiarize yourself with using the Text Pane to fill in text of your timeline more conveniently.
+Familiarize yourself with the use of the Text Pane to fill in the text of your timeline more conveniently.

 Awesome!
-Your timeline already looks pretty good inside PowerPoint.
-We just have to make it interactive by adding some links and animations, and then publish it to a Web format so students can access it online.
+Your timeline already looks pretty good in PowerPoint.
+We just have to make it interactive by adding some links and animations.

-Here is an important point: we will have to break up our SmartArt into shapes to prepare it for conversion, fine tune links, and set custom animations.
-Therefore, we recommend that you make a copy of your original SmartArt in case you need to change it or create another timeline like this (using convenient SmartArt Format tools).
+Here is an important point: we’ll have to break up our SmartArt into shapes to prepare it for conversion, fine-tune links, and set custom animations.
+Therefore, we recommend that you make a copy of your original SmartArt, in case you need to change it or create another timeline like this (using convenient SmartArt tools).